Info Agency Main Banner Content

 What are the contribution amounts?

 As long as members make their required monthly POWER account contributions, they will have no other costs.
-The only exception to this is a charge of up to $25 if a member goes to the hospital emergency room for a non-emergency.
+The only exception to this is a charge of $8 if a member goes to the hospital emergency room for a non-emergency.
 Each month, the member’s health plan will send a monthly statement showing how much is left in their POWER account.

 Why is it important to make POWER account contributions?